dianavile/Sololearn/HTML fundamentals.md

 <hr width="50%" /> // width= 50%
 ```
 #### The Align Attribute
-The `align` attribute is used to `specify how the text is aligned`,to the right, center or left.
+The `align` attribute is used to `specify how the text is aligned`, to the right, center or left.
 ```
 <p  align ="left">
     <p  align ="center">